Sunsky Logistics Limited IPO Opens on Sept 30, 2025 - www.lokmattimes.com

 Sunsky Logistics Limited IPO Opens on Sept 30, 2025

-PNN Mumbai (Maharashtra) [India], September 27: Sunsky Logistics Limited (The Company, Sunsky) is an integrated logistics solutions provider, proposes ...
+Mumbai (Maharashtra) [India], September 27: Sunsky Logistics Limited (The Company, Sunsky) is an integrated logistics solutions provider, proposes to ...

 The issue size is 36,60,000 equity shares with a face value of ₹ 2 each with an IPO price of ₹ 46 Per Share.